 In the second quarter of 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
 Loans covered by this settlement agreement represented fewer than 10% of our policies in force as well as our delinquent inventory.
 Under this agreement, we waived certain of our rescission rights on loans subject to the agreement and the customer agreed to contribute to the cost of claims that we pay on those loans.
 The rescission rights we waived are for matters related to loan origination, which historically have been the basis for substantially all of our rescissions.
 In addition, under the agreement we reversed certain rescissions and the customer waived claims regarding certain other past rescissions.
-This agreement did not have a significant impact on our established loss reserves.
+This agreement did not have a significant impact on our estab lished loss reserves.
 We continue to discuss with other lenders their objections to material rescissions and/or the possibility of entering into a settlement agreement.
-In addition to the proceedings involving Countrywide, we are involved in legal proceedings with respect to rescissions that we do not consider to be collectively material in amount.
-Although it is reasonably possible that, when these discussions or legal proceedings are completed, there will be a conclusion or determination that we were not entitled to rescind, we are unable to make a reasonable estimate or range of estimates of the potential liability.
+In addition to the proceedings involving Countrywide, we are involved in legal proceedings with respect to rescissions or legal proceedings are completed, there will be a conclusion or determination that we were not entitled to rescind, we are unable to make a reasonable estimate or range of estimates of the potential liability.